p1ass/feeder/README.md

 <img src="image/feeder_logo.png" style="width:400px">

-feeder is a RSS or JSON feeds generator from multiple RSS, Atom, Qiita, and so on
+`feeder` is the RSS, Atom and JSON feed generator from multiple RSS, Atom, and any entries you want.

 ## Getting started